Dmitry Aynalov

-Dmitry Vlasyevich Aynalov (Дми́трий Вла́сьевич Айна́лов; — 12 December 1939) was a Soviet and Russian art historian, a university professor, a corresponding member of the Saint Petersburg Academy of Sciences (1914), and a member of the Imperial Orthodox Palestine Society.
+Dmitry Vlasyevich Aynalov (Дми́трий Вла́сьевич Айна́лов; – 12 December 1939) was a Soviet and Russian art historian, a university professor, a corresponding member of the Saint Petersburg Academy of Sciences (1914), and a member of the Imperial Orthodox Palestine Society.
 He penned more than 200 scholarly publications, including articles, lectures, reviews.

 Early life

 Aynalov was born in Mariupol, Yekaterinoslav Governorate, on 20 February (8 February O.S.)
-1862 in the family of a tradesman, Vlasiya Dmitrievich Aynalov.
+1862 in the family of a tradesman, Vlasiy Dmitrievich Aynalov.
 His father was of Greek descent.
 Dmitry Aynalov graduated from Mariupol Gymnasium in 1884 and then entered the History and Philology Department of the Novorossiya University in Odessa.
 He majored in art history and studied under the prominent art critic and archaeologist Nikodim Kondakov.
 He completed his student thesis in collaboration with Yegor Redin on the topic of the painting of the Saint Sophia Cathedral.
 It was published in Saint Petersburg in 1889.